-05/07/12 09:45 – 22:00

-Turbidity probe and port thoroughly cleaned and serviced at calibration and worked properly.
-Turbidity and chlorophyll readings were jumpy and unreliable throughout entire deployment though, caused by possible optical short.

-06/05/12 09:15 to 06/19/12 08:15.
+Possible optical short by dissolved oxygen or chlorophyll probe.

+03/04/13 00:45

+Inexplicable date/time stamp issue.
+Sonde took one reading at 8/15/87, followed by four missed readings, then seemed to return to normal recording operation.

+03/04/13 01:00 – 01:45

 Initially thought pH probe failed (even though it was the first deployment of a brand new probe) when pH post calibrated out of range and retrieval matchup readings were out of range.
 After subsequent pH probes and deployments discovered the pH port was bad and sent to YSI for repair.